-Introduction of microbial High
+Introduction of microbial Pigh

+High

+Not sensitive

 pathogens

-Not sensitive
+Q: Low A: NR C: NR

 Q: Medium A: Low C: Medium

-Hydroids exhibit astonishing regeneration and rapid recovery from injury (Sparks, 1972) and the only inflammatory response is active phagocytosis (Tokin & Yaricheva, 1959;1961, as cited in Sparks, 1972).
-No record of diseases in the characterizing hydroids could be found.
+Q: Low A: Low C: Low

 There appears to be little research into ascidian diseases particularly in the Atlantic.
 The parasite Lankesteria ascidiae targets the digestive tubes and can cause 'long faeces syndrome' in Ciona intestinalis (although it has also been recorded in other species).
 Mortality occurs in severely affected individuals within about a week following first symptoms.
 (Mita et al., 2012).

 Echinus esculentus is susceptible to 'Bald-sea-urchin disease', which causes lesions, loss of spines, tube feet, pedicellariae, destruction of the upper layer of skeletal tissue and death.
 It is thought to be caused by the bacteria Vibrio anguillarum and

 Aeromonas salmonicida.
 Bald sea-urchin disease was recorded from Echinus esculentus on the Brittany Coast.
 Although associated with mass mortalities of Strongylocentrotus franciscanus in California and Paracentrotus lividus in the French Mediterranean it is not known if the disease induces mass mortality (Bower, 1996).

 Like most echinoderms, Antedon spp. are host to symbiotic organisms.
 The annelid myzostome Myzostoma cirriferum is an obligate associate of echinoderms and lives mainly with crinoids including Antedon bifida (Eeckhaut & Jangoux, 1997).
 Infestation levels seem to vary between sites (Leonard & Jeal, 1984).
 Although no diseases associated with these organisms have been reported echinoderms in other parts of the world have been severely affected by epidemic type diseases so there is the potential for this to occur.